 Why do other speed tests give me different results?

 - Your location

 - The location of the server

 Some tests automatically select the closest server to you, while others let you select from a list of several servers.

 That’s why Google measures the speed between your Wifi point(s) and Google’s servers.
-We believe that testing speed against popular servers (i.e. YouTube’s servers) provides a truer measure for normal, everyday internet use.
+We believe that testing speed against popular servers such as YouTube’s servers provides a truer measure for normal, everyday internet use.